dojonorth/planet-survey-akka/README.md

 ```
 git clone git@github.com:dojonorth/planet-survey-akka.git
 ```
 * Open the code in your favourite IDE.
 If you have IntelliJ, then you should just be able to import the build.sbt.
-At a push, any text editor that lets you naviagate the code should be fine.
+At a push, any text editor that lets you navigate the code should be fine.
 * Compile and run the tests.
 If you're using IntelliJ, then it should be easy to do this from there.
 Otherwise, running the tests directly from the command line is fine.
-To run all of the tests then from directly within the planet-survey-akka folder run:
+The easist way to check that everything is fine is to navigate to the planet-survey-akka folder and then run:
 ```
 sbt test
 ```
+**NOTE: The first time you run the tests, they'll be slow for a couple of reasons: SBT will have to download and locally cache all of Akka's dependencies and the the Pi Calculation single threaded test that runs is intentionally slow.
+So don't worry if it appears to have frozen for 30 seconds or so.**

-Alternatively, run just the Pi speed tests with:
+Just the Pi speed tests can be run with:
 ```
 sbt 'test-only uk.co.bbc.dojo.actors.pi.PiCalculationSpeedComparisonSpec'
 ```
-Or the exercise tests with:
+Just the exercise tests with (after running the Pi tests once for reference, this is likely the command you'll want to use, if you're not just running the tests directly from IntelliJ):
 ```
 sbt 'test-only uk.co.bbc.dojo.awaymission.AwayMissionSpec'
 ```